-- Section 2.
-Promotion.
-Insofar as consistent with the best interests of the service, all vacancies in the community service shall be filled by promotion from within the community service. - Section 3.
-Demotion.
+- B. Promotion.
+Insofar as consistent with the best interests of the service, all vacancies in the community service shall be filled by promotion from within the community service. - C. Demotion.
 The appointing power may demote an employee whose ability to perform his required duties falls below standard.
 Upon request of the employee and with the consent of the appointing power, demotion may be made to a vacant position.
 No employee shall be demoted to a position for which he does not possess the minimum qualifications.
-Written notice of the demotion shall be given the employee, ten working days before the effective date of the demotion, and a copy filed with the Personnel Manager.
-Demotions are subject to appeal to the Personnel Review Board, if requested by the employee. - Section 4.
-Suspension.
+Written notice of the demotion shall be given the employee, ten working days before the effective date of the demotion, and a copy filed with the Director of Administrative Services or his/her designee.
+Demotions are subject to appeal to the Personnel Review Board, if requested by the employee. - D. Suspension.
 The appointing power may suspend an employee from his position at any time for a disciplinary purpose.
 Suspension without pay shall not exceed 30 calendar days, nor shall any employee be penalized by suspension for more than 30 calendar days in any fiscal year.
-Suspensions shall be reported immediately to the Personnel Manager.
+Suspensions shall be reported immediately to the Administrative Services Director or his/her designee.
 Any employee who has been suspended for more than five working days shall receive a written statement of the reasons for such action, ten working days before the effective date of the suspension.
-An employee shall be entitled to a hearing if he so requests, as provided in the Personnel Ordinance and the City of Cerritos Personnel Rules and Regulations. - Section 5.
-Reinstatement.
-With the approval of the appointing power and the Personnel Manager, a regular employee or probationary employee who has completed at least six months of probationary service and who has resigned with a good record, may be reinstated within two years of the effective date of resignation to a vacant position in the same or comparable class.
+An employee shall be entitled to a hearing if he so requests, as provided in the Personnel Ordinance and the City of Cerritos Personnel Rules and Regulations. - E. Reinstatement.
+With the approval of the appointing power and the Administrative Services Director or his/her designee, a regular employee or probationary employee who has completed at least six months of probationary service and who has resigned with a good record, may be reinstated within two years of the effective date of resignation to a vacant position in the same or comparable class.
 Upon reinstatement, the employee shall be subject to the probationary period prescribed for the class.
-Credit for the former employment may be granted in computing salary, vacation, sick leave, or other benefits on the specific recommendation of the appointing authority and Personnel Manager, subject to approval of the City Manager.
+Credit for the former employment may be granted in computing salary, vacation, sick leave, or other benefits on the specific recommendation of the appointing authority and Administrative Services Director or his/her designee, subject to approval of the City Manager.

-ARTICLE 33 SEPARATION FROM SERVICE
+ARTICLE 50 SEPARATION FROM SERVICE